grizzlybrodams/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are one of the ways that a user can persist their authentication information in order to not have to re-enter credentials with every HTTP request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt helps us store passwords securely by hashing the entry.
+And hashing is an method.

 - [ ] What does bcrypt do to slow down attackers?

+bcrypt slows down attackers because the algorithm does not hash anything the same way twice.
+There is no way to "un-hash" something that has been hashed with bcrypt.

 - [ ] What are the three parts of the JSON Web Token?

+Header

+Payload

+Signature

 ## Minimum Viable Product